tylerapritchard/TESSGI_Tut_Step0/Step0.md

 ## Learning Goals

-In this tutorial we will take you from a brand new laptop or computing environment to an environment that will allow you to run the [introduction to TESS tools and tutorials notebook](https://heasarc.gsfc.nasa.gov/docs/tess/TESS-Intro.html "An introduction into the tools and tutorials available for the analysis of TESS data"), and begin exploring and working with TESS data.
+In this tutorial we will take you from a brand new laptop or computing environment to an environment that will allow you to run the [`Lightkurve` Tutorial Notebooks](https://docs.lightkurve.org/tutorials/), and begin exploring and working with Kepler, TESS, and other Time-Domain data.

 ## What This Means in Practice

-Practically speaking, the [subsequent TESS/lightkurve tutorials](https://heasarc.gsfc.nasa.gov/docs/tess/data-analysis-tools.html) are designed around the concept of using Python and associated packages to interact with the TESS data in an interactive Jupyter Notebook environment.
+Practically speaking, the [subsequent Lightkurve tutorials](https://docs.lightkurve.org/tutorials/) are designed around the concept of using Python and associated packages to interact with the Kepler and TESS data in an interactive Jupyter Notebook environment.
 This means that the tutorials will make the following assumptions:

 1. That you are operating in a [Jupyter Notebook](https://jupyter.org/) Environment